-- a) Family life? - E.g. the role of Shabbat within Jewish family life and the way this shapes beliefs about work and rest, how family life shapes believers understanding of festivals such as Eid-ul-Fitr - b) Faith communities? - E.g. the particular expression of worship within a faith community and the way this shapes beliefs about belonging, the importance of passing on stories to the next generation in many religions e.g. how Hindu dance is used to pass on the story of The Ramayana - c) Wider local communities (e.g. school community)?
+e.g. the role of family as a concept within Jewish thought and practice; how family life shapes believers' understanding of festivals such as Eid-ul-Fitr b) Faith communities?

+E.g. the particular expression of worship within a faith community and the way this shapes belief about belonging; the importance of passing on stories to the next generation in many religions e.g. how Hindu dance is used to pass on the story of The Ramayana c) Wider local communities (e.g. school community)?